mfs/box/README.md

 Testing the emulator will require ROM images which seem fairly scarce.
 I'll make some ROMs using the assembler located [here][szyc].

+I wasn't intending to emulate the individual RAM chips though I may end up doing this due to the close relationship of some of the instructions to the hardware.

 [szyc]: http://e4004.szyc.org/index_en.html